Sonata for Clarinet and Piano

 A graduate of the Curtis Institute of Music, McGill previously served as the principal clarinet of the Metropolitan Opera and associate principal clarinet of the Cincinnati Symphony Orchestra.
 In-demand as a teacher, he serves on the faculty of the Juilliard School, the Curtis Institute of Music, and Bard College’s Conservatory of Music.
 He also serves as the Artistic Advisor for the Music Advancement Program at the Juilliard School, on the Board of Directors for both the League of American Orchestra and the Harmony Program, and the advisory council for the InterSchool Orchestras of New York.

-Ms. Weng Friedman was the music supervisor and recording artist for the award- winning film documentary “Frames of Life” as well as for the documentaries “Living Liberty” and “Morris Engle: The Independent”.
-Always interested in performing in new and different venues, Ms. Weng Friedman was invited to perform for New York, Paris Couture Fashion Week, 2008-2009 and 2010 – 2011 season.
-Ms. Weng Friedman is the creator of “The Music Bee Club” interactive classical music apps series for children ages 2-8; for the iPad and iPad mini featuring world class musicians, such as Carter Brey and Elizabeth Mann, produced by twelve time Grammy Award winner David Frost.
+She was the music supervisor and recording artist for the award-winning film documentary “Frames of Life” as well as for the documentaries “Living Liberty” and “Morris Engle: The Independent.”
+Ms. Weng Friedman is the creator of “The Music Bee Club” interactive classical music apps series for children ages 2–8 featuring world class musicians, such as cellist Carter Brey and flutist Elizabeth Mann, produced by fourteen-time Grammy Award winner David Frost.